Is My Dog Overweight?

-Another study demonstrates that obese dogs are also at risk for health conditions that are experienced by humans.
+Another study demonstrates that obese and overweight dogs are also at a risk for the health conditions that are experienced by humans.
 This study says that “obese dogs can experience metabolic syndrome, a condition that describes multiple health issues that occur in the body at the same time.

 The condition occurs when a number of health problems, such as increased blood glucose and increased cholesterol levels, develop together, with the potential to increase the risk of other diseases, such as cardiovascular disease and diabetes.”

-This study involved 35 obese dogs, of which 20% were found to have metabolic syndrome.
-Similar to humans with the condition, obese dogs had increased blood insulin, suggested that the pancreas is working harder than normal to control blood glucose.
+The study involved 35 obese dogs, of which 20% were found to have metabolic syndrome.
+Similar to humans with the condition, obese dogs had increased blood insulin, suggesting that the pancreas are working harder than normal to control the blood glucose.
 Blood adiponectin, a protein produced by fat cells that helps control sugars and fats, was also at lower levels than normal.
-It is yet to be determined, however, what the exact health impacts of these issues are on dogs, and if they are similar to the diseases that metabolic syndrome can cause in humans.
+It is yet to be determined, however, what the exact health impacts of these issues are on dogs, and if they are similar to the diseases that metabolic syndrome can lead to, in humans.

-The study concludes that metabolic abnormalities identified in obese dogs, improved when they successfully lost weight.
+The study concludes that the metabolic abnormalities identified in obese and overweight dogs, improved when they successfully lost weight.

 Other Health Issues Resulting from Canine Obesity

 Weight-loss for both humans and pets is a popular trend, but everywhere you turn today you’ll see obese pets and people.
 By adjusting the amount of food that you feed your pet, and feeding a high-protein low-carbohydrate diet, the diet may help to prevent loss of muscle mass while consuming a calorie restricted diet.
-You can also increase outdoor positive dog training sessions all the while incorporating off-leash runs.
-This helps with mental stimulation and training, and the team effort will keep you both bonded for life!
+You can also increase outdoor positive dog training sessions in which you can also incorporate off-leash runs.
+This would help with mental stimulation and training, and the team effort will keep you both bonded for life!

-Opting for a high-fiber diet that is low in fat also provides less calories, and will help your dog lose weight but at the same time will keep him satisfied, preventing hunger.
+Opting for a high-fiber diet that is low in fat also provides fewer calories – it will help your dog lose weight while simultaneously keeping him satiated for longer hours, preventing hunger.

 By staying on top of preventable weight gain in pets, you may help to avoid the following health issues: